 State law prescribes a maximum penalty of six (6) years imprisonment and a fine not to exceed three thousand dollars ($3,000) for carrying weapons on school property.

 Weapons shall include, though not exclusively, the following:

 - An explosive or an explosive weapon.
 Explosive weapon means any explosive, incendiary or poisonous gas bomb, grenade, rocket, mine or shell, missile or projectile that is designed, made or adapted for the purpose of inflicting serious bodily injury, death or substantial property damage.

 - A device principally designed, made or adapted for delivering or shooting an explosive weapon.

-- Any knife that has a blade that opens automatically by applied pressure, gravity or inertia or other knives with a blade length exceeding four inches (4").
+- Any knife that has a blade that opens automatically by applied pressure, gravity or inertia, bowie knife, hawk bill knife, or other weapons of like kind.

 - Any other device used for infliction of serious bodily injury or death that has no common lawful purpose.

 Employees may become authorized to carry a handgun while on property owned, operated, or controlled by Northeast State Community College.
 The employee must be a full-time employee, must not be a current Northeast State Community College student, and must possess a valid handgun carry permit.
 The employee must notify campus law enforcement.
 The employee must meet and abide by all requirements set forth by Tennessee Code Annotated §39-17-1309 and §39-17-1351, Tennessee Board of Regents P7:01:00:00, and Northeast State Community College 07:01:00.

 Please print and fill out this form, then return to Campus Police if you wish to carry a firearm on campus: